State Representation Learning from Demonstration: Related Work

 \section{Related Work}

-State representation learning (SRL) for control is the idea of extracting from the sensory stream the information that is relevant to control the robot and its environment and representing it in a way that is suited to drive robot actions.
-It has been subject to a lot of recent attention~\cite{lesort2018state}.
-It was proposed as a way to overcome the curse of dimensionality, to speed up and improve RL, to achieve transfer learning, to ignore distractors, and to make artificial autonomous agents more transparent and explainable.
+SRL for control is the idea of extracting from the sensory stream the information that is relevant to control the robot and its environment and representing it in a way that is suited to drive robot actions.
+It has been subject to a lot of recent attention~\citep{lesort2018surveySRL}.
+It was proposed as a way to overcome the curse of dimensionality, to speed up and improve RL, to achieve transfer learning, to ignore distractors, and to make artificial autonomous agents more transparent and explainable~\citep{de2018integratingSRL,lesort2018surveySRL}.

-Since the curse of dimensionality is a major concern, many state representation techniques are based on dimension reduction~\cite{fodor2002survey} and classic unsupervised learning techniques such as principal component analysis (PCA)~\cite{curran2015using} or its non-linear version, the autoencoder~\cite{hinton2006reducing}.
+Since the curse of dimensionality is a major concern, many state representation techniques are based on dimension reduction~\citep{kober2013surveyRL,bengio2013RepLreview} and traditional unsupervised learning techniques such as principal component analysis (PCA)~\citep{curran2015using} or its nonlinear version, the autoencoder~\citep{hinton2006reducing}.
 Those techniques allow to compress the observation in a compact latent space, from which it can be reconstructed with minimal error.
-Further developments led to variational autoencoders (VAE)~\cite{kingma2013auto} and then their extension $\beta$-VAE~\cite{higgins2017beta}, which are powerful generative models able to learn a disentangled representation of the observation data.
-However, the goal of those methods is to model the observation data; they do not take actions or rewards into account, and the representation they learn aims at allowing the minimization of a reconstruction loss, not at extracting the most relevant information for control.
-In particular, their behavior is independent from actions, rewards or the temporal structure of the observations, and they cannot discriminate distractors.
+Further developments led to variational autoencoders (VAE)~\citep{kingma2014reparam} and then their extension $\beta$-VAE~\citep{higgins2017beta}, which are powerful generative models able to learn a disentangled representation of the observation data.
+However, the goal of those methods is to model the observation data; they do not take actions into account, and the representation they learn is optimized to minimize a reconstruction loss, not to extract the most relevant information for control.
+In particular, their behavior is independent of physical properties, or the temporal structure of transitions, and they cannot discriminate distractors.

-To overcome this limitation, a common approach to state representation is to couple an autoencoder to a forward model predicting the future state \cite{watter2015embed}.
-Most of those self-supervised approaches make the assumption that the forward model in the learned state space must be linear, although some can learn complex nonlinear dynamics~\cite{assael2015data}.
-Further developments have used spatial and temporal coherence to build an accurate environment representation~\cite{ha2018world}.